nvieira-mcgill/alala/docs/index.rst

      >>> rawdata.date
      '20181106'

-If your data spans multiple dates, this will output ``'multidate'``, in which case the attribute ``rawdata.dates`` will contain a list of these dates in chronological order and the attribute ``rawdata.dates_dict`` will contain these dates, and their corresponding files, in a dictionary.
+If your data spans multiple dates, this will output ``'multidate'``, in which case the attribute ``rawdata.dates`` will contain a list of these dates in chronological order and the attribute ``rawdata.dates_dict`` will contain these dates and their corresponding files in a dictionary.
 If you want to examine one or more headers in, say, the 2nd extension of these multiextension fits files:

 .. code-block:: python